timtbdev/timtbdev/README.md

 ### Oh Hello there,

 My name is Tumur(Tim), and I am an Android developer.
+I was born and grew up in Mongolia, and I studied Computer Science in Germany.
+I currently live in the San Francisco Bay Area.

-I love Kotlin and Android Jetpack components and published three apps on the Google Play store.
-I'm originally from Mongolia and studied computer science at the University of Mittwieda in Germany.
+In the last four years, I have been working on personal projects and published three apps on the Google Play store.
-Last three years, I have been working on personal projects to help people to learn about science and technology in fun and engaging ways.
-I also run a weekly newsletter and helping people to become an Android developer.

-In my spare time, I love playing soccer, running in the park, and cooking Asian foods.I am currently in Hayward, CA. However, I love to travel to meet people and learn about new cultures.
+In my free time, I’ve been running in the park and watching documentary movies.

+If you’d like to get in touch, I’m at <a href="mailto:timtb@hey.com">timtb@hey.com</a>

 ## Please don't hesitate to reach me out:
 - <a href="https://medium.com/@timtb">Blog</a>